shader/dicewarsjs/README.md

   * `game.adat[i].join[j]` is true (1) when region `i` is adjacent to region `j` and false (0) otherwise.

 ## Contributing
-If you make a cool new AI, let me know!
+If you make a cool new AI, let us know!

-## Potential Improvements
-I plan to make a version of the game that just plays the AI against themselves quickly so you can get statstics on how well each AI performs.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)